bloogeyz/nmz-optimal-points/README.md

 Code is adapted from the NPC Highlight plugin.

+If you ever want to say hello in game my IGN is *MilkTrucker*.

 Release Notes:
 [1.2.0]
 - Feature request for ranking by lowest defense.
 There is now a checkbox in the plugin config for turning this on, it will hopefully display the boss' defence value and highlight from lowest-highest